+One can also think of it the compactly supported cohomology $H^1_c(\hatt c,G)$.\fttt{ By {\em compactly supported cohomology} of $X$ we mean the cohomology of a compactification $\barr X$ trivialized on the formal neighborhood of the boundary of $X$ in $\barr X$. }

-\sss{ The loop Grassmannian of $\Gm$ } \lab{The loop Grassmannian of Gm} Recall that on a smooth curve (hence also for $C=d$), $\HH_C$ is a commutative monoid for addition of divisors.
-Moreover, the Abel-Jacobi map $\AJ:\HH_d\to \uGG(\Gm)$ by $\AJ^d(x)\dff \OO_d(-x)$ is a map of monoids.
+\sss{ The Abel-Jacobi map } \lab{The loop Grassmannian of Gm} Recall that on a smooth curve $C$ (hence also for $C=\d$), $\HH_C$ is a commutative monoid for addition of effective divisors.
+Moreover, the {\em Abel-Jacobi map} is a map of monoids: